 While any joint on the body can be affected, the most common areas are ankles, knees, hips, and elbows.
 In fact, bursitis in the knee and elbow are so common that they have been given everyday names like “clergyman’s knee” or “tennis elbow.”

 The best way to treat bursitis is to rest and remove the strain from the affected joint.
 This should reduce the level of discomfort and applying ice to the area can help reduce swelling and irritation.
-Depending on the severity of your bursitis, your doctor may recommend some medication to relieve pain and reduce swelling, as well as some physical therapy to build up the muscles around the joint to better support it.
+Depending on the severity of your bursitis, your doctor may recommend some medication to relieve pain and reduce swelling.

 Surgery to treat bursitis is very rare and unlikely to be needed.
 The only time surgery would be necessary is if the condition is quite severe and traditional methods are not working to remedy the condition.